zopefoundation/zc.zk/src/zc/zk/README.txt

 0.3.0 (2011-12-??)
 ------------------

+- Fixed bug: Ephemeral nodes weren't recreated when sessions were reestablished.

 - Added a testing module that provides ZooKeeper emulation for testing complex interactions with zc.zk without needing a running